Skip to main content

 Self-employed applicants should also include a copy of their UAE trade licence and company bank statements for the past 3 months.
 Students should provide an enrolment letter from their UAE institution and evidence of financial sponsorship.
 Applicants who have previously visited Japan may find processing is smoother — bring copies of any previous Japan visas as a helpful supporting document, though this is not mandatory.

-OraVisa Submits Your Japan Visa Application at the Consulate
+OraVisa Submits Your Japan Visa Application Through VFS

-This is particularly useful for applicants who cannot take time off during weekday morning submission hours, who live in Sharjah or the Northern Emirates and want to avoid the trip to Dubai, or who have had a previous Japan application returned due to document issues and want a professional review before their next attempt.
+This is particularly useful for applicants who cannot take time off during the centre's opening hours, who live in Sharjah or the Northern Emirates and want to avoid the trip to the Dubai centre, or who have had a previous Japan application returned due to document issues and want a professional review before their next attempt.

-• Full document review against the Japan Consulate Dubai checklist — every item verified before submission
+• Full document review against the current Japan checklist — every item verified before submission

-• Status tracking during the processing period — typically 3 to 5 working days
+• Status tracking during the processing period — typically around 8 to 10 working days for a sticker visa

-• Passport collection from the Consulate and secure return to your Dubai address
+• Passport collection from the centre and secure return to your Dubai address

 • Expert preparation of Japan visa application forms for first-time and repeat applicants